Enalean/docker-tuleap-test-karma/README.md

 before launching the tests.
 This Docker image will not take care of the download/ build step.

+If you use a JUnit reporter, it is expected the `outputDir` is configurable through the environnement variable `REPORT_OUTPUT_FOLDER`.

 ## Use with your CI

 Please, be sure that your karma configuration returns a file called `test-results.xml`